hasura/react-apollo-todo/README.md

 # Getting started

-This is a simple demo app demonstrating how to build a todo app with react and apollo using Hasura's GraphQL APIs.
+This is an in-depth tutorial demonstrating how to build a todo app with react and apollo using Hasura's GraphQL APIs.
 The todo app will have the following features:

-- Manage Private Todos
+- Manage Personal Todos
-- View / Collaborate on Public Todos
+- Collaborate on Public Todos
-- Display online members leveraging subscriptions
+- Display online members using subscriptions
+- Uses Hasura GraphQL Engine Public API

 ## Intro to GraphQL

-GraphQL is a query language.
+GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

 ## Installation

 Create React App Boilerplate
-`npx create-react-app react-apollo-todo`
+`$ npx create-react-app react-apollo-todo`

 Styles
-`npm install bootstrap react-bootstrap --save`
+`$ npm install bootstrap react-bootstrap --save`

 Routing
-`npm install react-router react-router-dom --save`
+`$ npm install react-router react-router-dom --save`

 Apollo Client Setup
-`npm install apollo-client apollo-link-http apollo-link-context apollo-cache-inmemory react-apollo graphql-tag graphql --save`
+`$ npm install apollo-client apollo-link-http apollo-link-context apollo-cache-inmemory react-apollo graphql-tag graphql --save`

-Subscriptions Setup
-`npm install --save apollo-link-ws subscriptions-transport-ws` `npm install moment --save` // for date/time manipulation

 Note: apollo-boost is a minimal config way to start using Apollo Client.
 It includes some sensible defaults, such as InMemoryCache and HttpLink.
-But it doesn't support subscriptions.
+But it doesn't support subscriptions and hence we install all Apollo dependencies directly.

+Subscriptions Setup
+`$ npm install --save apollo-link-ws subscriptions-transport-ws` `$ npm install moment --save` // for date/time manipulation

-Auth0
+Auth0 Authentication
-`npm install auth0-js --save`
+`$ npm install auth0-js --save`
-`npm install graphqurl --save`
+`$ npm install graphqurl --save`

-Tooling
+Tooling (ESLint, PropTypes, Prettier)
-`npm install eslint eslint-plugin-react --save-dev` `npm install --save prop-types`
+`$ npm install eslint eslint-plugin-react --save-dev` `$ npm install --save prop-types`
-`npm install -save-dev --save-exact prettier eslint-plugin-prettier` `npm install lint-staged husky --save-dev`
+`$ npm install -save-dev --save-exact prettier eslint-plugin-prettier` `$ npm install lint-staged husky --save-dev`
-`prettier --single-quote --trailing-comma es5 --write "{src,__{tests,mocks}__}/**/*.js"`
+`$ prettier --single-quote --trailing-comma es5 --write "{src,__{tests,mocks}__}/**/*.js"`

   <insert-gif>